kbayraktar/kbayraktar.github.io/te_markdown/testexec.md

 permalink: /te_markdown/testexec/
 ---

-* Estimated reading time: 2 minutes
+Estimated reading time: 2 minutes
-* Audience: [Curious party], Newbies, Somewhat experienced, Experienced, Expert

 User acceptance tests, like any automated tests, should repeatable, with reproducible test results.
 For that, it is important that tests run in a controlled environment that shields them from unwanted influences of the surrounding execution platform, and from interference with other tests.